-The purpose of this report is to conduct a review of the Council's Governance Rules.
+The purpose of this report is to present the proposed Governance Rules to Council for adoption.

 The Governance Rules were adopted by Council on 24 August and came into operation on 1 September 2020.

 Section 60(3) of the Local Government Act 2020 (the Act) permits Council to amend its Governance Rules at any time.
 Council must, however, ensure that a process of community engagement is followed in amending its Governance Rules.